-In addition to Ms. Thompson and Mr. Arthurs, the following have been elected to the CWI Board of Directors for a one year term:
+The following have also been elected to the CWI Board of Directors:

 At Westport Fuel Systems, we are driving innovation to power a cleaner tomorrow.
 We are a leading supplier of advanced fuel delivery components and systems for clean, low-carbon fuels such as natural gas, renewable natural gas, propane, and hydrogen to the global automotive industry.
 Our technology delivers the performance and fuel efficiency required by transportation applications and the environmental benefits that address climate change and urban air quality challenges.
 Headquartered in Vancouver, Canada, with operations in Europe, Asia, North America and South America, we serve our customers in more than 70 countries with leading global transportation brands.
 At Westport Fuel Systems, we think ahead.
 For more information, visit www.wfsinc.com.

 Westport Fuel Systems Inc. today announced the appointment of Tony Guglielmin to the company’s Board of Directors, effective January 7, 2021.

 2020 Year in Review and What’s Driving Momentum in 2021

 Cummins Westport Inc. today announced changes to its Board of Directors and Management in accordance with the terms of the 50/50 Joint Venture Agreement between Cummins Inc. and Westport Fuel Systems Inc.

 Program Applies HPDI to an Updated Base Engine Platform

 Westport Fuel Systems Inc. today announced today that the Company has established an at-the-market equity offering program.

 Swedish truck maker Volvo said it’s seeing hauliers and transport buyers moving towards refrigerated liquefied gas as a cheaper and more environmentally friendly alternative to diesel.